 Parent's Phone

 Student Name Grade

-Date to Begin Date to End
+Date to Begin te to Begin Date to End

 Name of Medication

 Dosage of Medication Time

 Doctor Phone #1

 Phone #

 Possible Adverse Reaction:

 gives permission for our

-son/daughter to self-admi nister specific medications at school.
+son/daughter to self-admir nister specific medications at school.
 This medication

 cannot be taken at any oth ner non-school time.

 DATED thisda ay of 20